Last updated on July 24, 2021

 You can grow your funnels by directing users to your website or landing page.
 A landing page is a standalone web page for marketing and advertising campaigns.
-There are many free and paid landing page software providers, for instance, Thrive Themes (WordPress) and Leadpages.
+There are many free and paid landing page software providers, for instance, Thrive Themes (WordPress), GetResponse, and MailerLite.

 A typical landing page strategy encourages a visitor to submit his or her email address for a gift or “exclusive” content, such as a checklist, video, webinar, report, or e-book.
 You could also promote contests and giveaways.
 Additionally, landing pages are used to generate leads by capturing a prospect’s contact details, including a name, email address, phone number, company name, budget, and other data.